rcoh/wakeword/README.md

-# Runtime Task Context Validator
+# Detect Cross Runtime Wakes

 A quick experimental utility that detects and reports when async tasks are executed in a different runtime context than where they were created.